FHantke/brave-browser-wiki/Patching-Chromium.md

 We aim to make the only patches required to be trivial changes, and not nested logic changes.

 Patch changes which affect the flow of execution should ideally be wrapped in `#if defined(BRAVE_CHROMIUM_BUILD)` and `#endif` blocks.

+Make sure you do NOT have the following in your `~/.gitconfig`:

+    [apply]
+            whitespace = fix

+as trailing whitespace can be essential in patch files.